emmanuel-senft/data-foodchain/README.md

 values reported in the paper.

-The other JASP files are used to compute the statistical similarities or differences between the timing between the ``eating event`` and each type of action for the two active robots: supervised and autonomous.
+The other JASP files are used to compute the statistical similarities or differences between the timing between the "eating event" and each type of action for the two active robots: supervised and autonomous.